intelligent-username/Loss-Functions/README.md

 - $y_i \in \{0, 1\}$ being the true binary label, and
 - $\hat{y}_i \in (0, 1)$ being the predicted probability of the positive class.
-- $\log_n$ is assumed to have the base $e$, but bases 2 or 10 can also be used, changing the scale but not the relative ordering of losses.

 Also called Binary Cross-Entropy, log Loss is derived from information theory as the negative log-likelihood of a Bernoulli distribution.
 It measures how well the predicted probabilities align with the actual outcomes.
 Confident but wrong predictions receive a higher penalty than uncertain ones.